Aircloak/aircloak/air/docs/content/datastores.md

 ## MongoDB

-Versions from 3.0 and onwards are supported.
+Versions from 3.0 and newer are supported.

 ### Schema detection